open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authenticity.md

 ### DMARC (Domain-based Message Authentication, Reporting, and Conformance)

 The DMARC is built on top of SPF and DKIM and unifies both mechanisms.
 The domain owner publishes a policy denoting whether she is using SPF and/or DKIM and how e-mail receivers should deal with validation failures.
 Possible policies are: `none`, `quarantine` and `reject`.
-In addition an e-mail address is published where aggregated reports about successul validations and failures shall be sent to.
+In addition an e-mail address is published where aggregated reports about successful validations and failures shall be sent to.
 This policy is published as a DNS record.

 Receivers extract the domain part from the `From` headers, fetch the DMARC policies and perform SPF and/or DKIM checks based on that, adhering to the failure policies.